The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 • responding to emails = admin = 1 hr

-• writing & sending newsletters* = marketing
+• writing and sending newsletters* = marketing

 • researching subjects = research = 4 hrs